 There is really no excuse for not being prepared for a crisis.
-In fact, there are a number of creative ways to prepare, plan and practice.
+In fact, there are many creative ways to prepare, plan and practice.
 Below are some ideas you may want to implement.
 Feel free to modify, expand or otherwise change any of these to better fit your purpose.
 Involve the entire family.
 Have fun learning and preparing!